Events

 THE CCL POSTCOLONIAL THEATRE SERIES

-This series takes place in May, online.
-The May 2024 programme will be announced soon
+This series normally takes place in May, online.
+The May 2024 programme has had to be postponed.

 Click below for information and view recordings of the previous series: